chetansinghsajwan/notes/postgres/roles.md

 - To drop a role, use [`drop role`](postgres/commands/droprole) sql command.
 - To set the current role, use [`set role`](postgres/commands/setrole) sql command.

+For convenience, the programs [createuser](https://www.postgresql.org/docs/current/app-createuser.html "createuser") and [dropuser](https://www.postgresql.org/docs/current/app-dropuser.html "dropuser") are provided as wrappers around these SQL commands that can be called from the shell command line:

 ## References

 - https://www.postgresql.org/docs/current/user-manag.html